-The components that contribute to the Java Heap Space requirements for a Servoy Application Server consists of the following parts:
+The memory consumption of a Servoy Application Server consists of the following parts:

-- · The Servoy Application Server itself - The memory usage related to active/idle database connections - · The memory usage related to running Servoy Clients
+- The Servoy Application Server itself - The memory usage related to active/idle database connections - The memory usage related to running Servoy Clients

-The memory usage of a standard Servoy Application Server is limited to a couple of Mb.
+The memory usage of the Servoy Application Server itself is limited to a couple of Mb.

-For database connections assume 2Mb per connection, so sum the Maximum Active connections settings on each configured and enabled Database Server and multiply that by 2Mb to determine the maximum memory consumption by all database connections
+For the database connections assume 2Mb per connection, so sum the Maximum Active connections settings on each configured and enabled Database Server and multiply that by 2Mb to determine the maximum memory consumption by the database connections

-The memory usage for the running Servoy Clients is more difficult to obtain, as it depends on the number of running Clients, the type of the running Servoy Clients, the way the Servoy Solutions that are running are built and the way the users use these Solutions.
+The memory usage for the running Servoy Clients is more difficult to obtain, as it depends on the number of running Clients, the type of the running Servoy Clients, the way the Servoy Solutions that are running are built and the way the users use the Solutions.
 These variables together make it difficult to provide hard numbers on how to configure the memory settings beforehand.
 Getting it right means monitoring and tuning.